 Be very careful with the 2nd person.
 It is confrontational.
-It breaks out of the 1st or 3rd person and crosses the line between story and reader, fiction and the real life of the person reading it.
+It breaks out of the first person pov or third person narration and crosses the line between story and reader, fiction and the real life of the person reading it.
 It makes the reader part of the story and, when used intentionally, can have a really cool effect (which I still probably won’t appreciate, as is the case with YOU, because I don’t personally enjoy 2nd person).

 Second Person Writing Tip

 But I’m seeing a lot of sloppy, careless second person writing outbursts in narratives that don’t necessarily demand the 2nd person.
 My tip, while you’re just feeling out a story and getting the hang of writing it, is to leave the 2nd person out, if you can.
 If used correctly and consistently, it rocks.
 Otherwise, it just seems spotty and annoying.
 From me, it gets the reaction of: “Leave ME out of it and get on with the story!”

 So that’s what I’d say.
 Either you use 2nd person consistently in a manuscript (and I’m talking narrative here, not dialogue) or write a draft without the 2nd person and see if you miss it.
 All I’m saying, folks, is make it intentional.

 If there’s one thing that bugs the jeebus out of me, it’s the use of second person writing in your query letter POV: